heseya/laravel-searchable/README.md

             'name' => 'John'
         ])->get();

-        // you can extends query
+        // you can extend query

         User::searchByCriteria($request->all())
             ->where('public', true)